bruuno-studio/framescope/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

 - Color analysis powered by ColorThief
 - Scene detection using TensorFlow models
-- UI design inspired by modern design principles
 - Icons from Heroicons

 ---